pavel-glukhov/FastAPI-Telegram-Auth/README.md

 # FastAPI-Telegram-Auth
-Simple example of authorization on website using the Telegram Login Widget
+Simple example of implementing authorization on a website using the Telegram login widget.

 Telegram Official Documentation: https://core.telegram.org/widgets/login

 ### Instructions for launching the project:
  - First need to create **.env** file and fill in  one according to the **.env.example**.